shivshankardayal/Kunjika/Features.rst

 12. Making questions favorite for one user.
 13. Search on question title/contents using Google's custom search.
 Note that crawler crawls depending upon activity so new stuff wont reflect immediately.
-14. Simple tags display.(Allow editing of excerpt)
+14. Simple tags display.
-15. Users page.(edit link does not work.)
+15. Users page.
 16. Simple count of questions, answers, tags and users.
 17. Popular tags display on main page in side bar.
 18. Code attachments also .zip source attachments up to 2MB.